jeremytammik/tbc/a/1887_sheet_view_geom_text.md

 > This works fine if you are exporting from a normal view, as changing the scale is not an issue.

-> However, you can’t change the scale in tha case of Sheets, because that will affect the viewport size and location.
+> However, you can’t change the scale in the case of Sheets, because that will affect the viewport size and location.